 Topping

-- 1 to 2 teaspoon Ground Cinnamon to taste
+- 1 to 2 teaspoon ground cinnamon , or to taste

 Instructions

-- In a medium sized bowl, mix flour, milk, vanilla extract, egg, and sugar until you get a smooth batter.
+- Prepare the Batter: In a medium bowl, whisk together the flour, milk, vanilla extract, egg, and sugar until smooth.
+Set aside to rest while preparing the apples.

 Soulfully Made is not a dietician or nutritionist, and any nutritional information shared is only an estimate.
 We recommend running the ingredients through an online nutritional calculator if you need to verify any information.